Thomas E. Fox Sr. - The Suffolk Times

 Thomas E. Fox Sr. of Mattituck passed away on Saturday, Nov.
 16, 2024.
 He was 80 years old.

 Tom loved his family and would do anything for them at any time.
 He worked in construction and was always tinkering with something at home.
 He was a pillar of the community, donating his time to play Santa for various stores and charities.
-He loved kids and enjoyed seeing the smiles, and sometimes scared, looks in their faces when meeting the big guy.
+He loved kids and enjoyed seeing the smiles — and sometimes scared looks — on their faces when meeting the Big Guy.
 Many parents used him as a threat to make their kids behave when they saw “Santa.”
-He always played the part with his signature red t-shirt, suspenders and Santa hat hanging out of his back pocket.
+He always played the part with his signature red T-shirt, suspenders and Santa hat hanging out of his back pocket.

 Paid post